efchang1/efchang1.github.io/Diagram.md

     FD --> G(PRINT)
 ```

-#Steps to 3d printing
+# Steps to 3d printing
-  -3d Model File
+  - 3d Model File
-    -Need to find a 3d file that will work with printer
+    - Need to find a 3d file that will work with printer
-  -Slice the Model
+  - Slice the Model
-    -Slicing model to correct format so the printer can read it
+    - Slicing model to correct format so the printer can read it
-  -Review
+  - Review
-    -Make sure the settings are correct so the printer is able to print it without any problems
+    - Make sure the settings are correct so the printer is able to print it without any problems
-  -Printer
+  - Printer
-    -Make sure the printer physically is ready to print
+    - Make sure the printer physically is ready to print
-  -Print
+  - Print
-    -Print and wait for results or stop it if any issues occur
+    - Print and wait for results or stop it if any issues occur